jkrijthe/RSSL/cran-comments.md

-Fixes tests and examples that depended on the sampling algorithm used by sample() in R <3.6.
+Fixes some problems that surfaced by using -D_FORTIFY_SOURCE=2 in devel.
+Also fixes some issues with deprecated functions from the dplyr package.

 ## Test environments
 * local OS X install, R 3.6